Dennis Wise: Swindon Town

-On 22 May 2006, Wise was appointed Swindon Town player-manager on a three-year contract, with ex-Chelsea teammate Gustavo Poyet as his assistant.
-He made an excellent start to the season by winning six out of seven games and topping the League Two table with 18 points after a 2–0 away win against Chester City on 1 September.
-As a result of this tremendous start, Wise was awarded the Manager of the Month award.
+On 22 May 2006, Wise was appointed Swindon Town player-manager on a three-year contract, with ex-Chelsea teammate Gus Poyet as his assistant.
+He won six out of seven games and topped the League Two table with 18 points after a 2–0 away win against Chester City on 1 September.
+He was awarded the Manager of the Month award for August.

 On 24 October, Wise left Swindon to join Leeds United, leaving the club third in the league, with thirty-one points from fifteen games.

 Leeds United

 On 20 September 2006, Wise was linked with the vacant Leeds United managerial post, following the sacking of Kevin Blackwell.
-On 21 October, Swindon gave Wise, and his assistant Gus Poyet, permission to speak to Leeds, following their request.
-However, talks broke down between the clubs when they were unable to agree a suitable financial package and on 23 October, Swindon withdrew permission for Leeds to talk with, or seek to appoint, Wise and Poyet, stating that "Dennis and Gus remain valued members of Swindon Town FC as both players and part of the management team".
-In a bid to keep hold of the pair, the club offered them both significantly improved terms.
-Later that day, Swindon confirmed that they had reached a suitable financial settlement package with Leeds for the services of Dennis Wise and Gus Poyet and that they looked set to join.
-Following the successful negotiation of acceptable compensation in line with the expectations of Swindon Town, on 24 October, the boards of both clubs officially confirmed that Dennis Wise, Gus Poyet and Andrew Beasley had joined Leeds United as manager, assistant manager and goalkeeping coach respectively.
+On 21 October, Swindon gave Wise and Poyet, permission to speak to Leeds, following their request.
+However, talks broke down between the clubs when they were unable to agree a suitable financial package and on 23 October, Swindon withdrew permission for Leeds to talk with the pair; in a bid to keep hold of them, the club offered them both significantly improved terms.
+Later that day, Swindon confirmed that they had reached a suitable financial settlement package with Leeds for Wise and Poyet and that they looked set to join.
+Following the successful negotiation of acceptable compensation in line with the expectations of Swindon Town, on 24 October, Wise, Poyet and Andrew Beasley joined Leeds United as manager, assistant manager and goalkeeping coach respectively.

-On the evening of his arrival, Wise watched from the stands at Elland Road as he saw his new side crash to a 3–1 defeat in the League Cup against fellow Championship side Southend United.
+On the evening of his arrival, Wise watched from the stands at Elland Road as Leeds lost 3–1 in the League Cup against fellow Championship side Southend United.
 He received a standing ovation from fans and in a press conference unveiling him to the media, he said that he believed that it did not matter that he formerly played for Chelsea.
-In the interview he stated that his aim was to bring Leeds back into the Premiership.
+In the interview he stated that he aimed to bring Leeds back into the Premiership.
 Wise took over with the club second from bottom of the Championship and in a difficult financial position.